00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 ## Limitations
 Now with the keyboard finished, there are some huge flaws that must be fixed.
 ![nice!view hotglued in place](Images/06.jpg)
-Firstly, the nice!view must have a non-destructive way to install.
+1. The nice!view must have a non-destructive way to install.
 I just hotglued mine and they work fine to me, but this is not a reliable way to manufacture a keyboard, and I will be greatly limited in means to fix them when they eventually break down.
-Secondly, the right half resets sometimes when I detach it from the chair.
+2. The right half resets sometimes when I detach it from the chair.
 I believe this is happening due to a short, but it is practically impossible to address as I did a messy job handwiring the keyboard.
-Thirdly, my ZMK firmware is outdated.
+3. My ZMK firmware is outdated.
 Whenever I turn off the keyboards, the peripheral left half loses connection to the right half and fails pairing.
 This is fixed by changing the config file a bit, but it in turns drains the left half's battery extremely fast, so it also only lasts about 5 days and not the expected one month.
 I can actually fix this easily by using the most recent ZMK pointer branch, so it isn't as critical as the other flaws.
+4. I am using a 3x6 Charybdis Mini firmware instead of a 3x5 Charybdis Nano firmware.
+Although it is functioning perfectly, I am basically using a 3x6 keymap with all of the outer column keys left blank.
+It is a bit of a hassle to work with, and it would be much more nice to just set it as a 3x5 keymap in the first place.
 Lastly, the trackball sensor isn't perfectly aligned to the trackball.
 As I fastened ufan's breakboard by modyfying VOID's pmw-3610 adapter, it is less precisely positioned than the Charybdis pmw-3610 breakboard that is always guaranteed to be in the same height and orientation.
 Due to this flaw, the track ball sometimes doesn't work, and I have to press on the bottom of the cover and tap it a bit to make it work properly.
 This can be fixed by modifying VOID's pmw-3610 adapter and bottom cover, but although I am currently working on it right now, it will take a huge amount of trial and error.

 Because of the reasons listed, I do not recommend building this keyboard the way I did.